MicrosoftDocs/powerapps-docs/powerapps-docs/user/smartGrid.md

 ms.reviewer: sericks
 search.audienceType:
   - enduser
 ---

-# Filter, Sort, and Search galleries with Copilot Smart Grid (preview)
+# Filter, sort, and search galleries with Copilot Smart Grid (preview)

 [This article is prerelease documentation and is subject to change.]